omn3s/userservice/README.md

 ## Example Run

+In a bash terminal in the root of the repository

     ./gradlew clean install
     ./install/bin/userservice

-And in another terminal
+And in another terminal in the root of the repository

     ./install/bin/walkthrough.sh

-This bash script will register, login and retrieve the user profile using `curl` as the client.
+The walkthough bash script will register, login and retrieve the user profile using `curl` as the client.

 ## Artifacts from Github actions